 Are "All-Natural" Skincare Products Worth The Hype?

-There is a very pervasive perception out there in Skincareland that "natural" is better because any products with chemical ingredients surely must be dangerous.
-Read a long sounding name on a label and all sorts of red flags go up.
+There is a very pervasive perception out there in Skincareland that "natural" is better because any products with chemical ingredients surely must be dangerous or unhealthy.
+See a long sounding name on a label and all sorts of red flags go up.

 The thinking goes like...
 If it goes into a car, it can't go on the face.
 If it has a bunch of long names you can't pronounce, put it back on the shelf.
 It's usually the ingredients that are derived from petroleum that cause the most trepidation.
 But petroleum does come from the ground. ...Is that not natural?
 Silicone also comes from the ground.
 As does heroin...